 The golden color of a sunflower gives stylists plenty of freedom to experiment with different shades.
 They will also use green and brown, which makes this the perfect choice for colorful flower tattoos.

-As for the meaning, sunflower follows the sun, so it represents warmth.
+As for the meaning, the sunflower follows the sun, so it represents warmth.
 It also stands for longevity, positivity, and happiness.
 The most common placement is on the arm, back, or thigh.
 Women usually choose sunflower tattoos due to the color variety, but both genders can go for it.

 Lily Flower Tattoos